From this tutorial, you will be learning about Pylint in Python. It is a static code analysis tool to find coding errors in your Python code.

-It is a static code analysis tool to identify errors in Python code and helps programmers enforce good coding style.
-This tool enables them debugging complex code with less manual work.
+It is a static code analysis tool to identify errors in Python code and helps programmers enforce good coding styles.
+This tool enables them to debug complex code with less manual work.

-It is one of the tools which gets used for test-driven development (TDD).
+It is one of the tools that gets used for test-driven development (TDD).

 The coding style that Pylint applies to the code is known as PEP8.

 For more information, about PEP8 visit the link: PEP8 Style Guide for Python

 Other products which are similar to Pylint are Pyflakes, Mypy, etc.